Howdy! How can we help you?

 You can then give your list a name and add a note describing the list.
 Select the green ‘Add this list’ button to publish your tasklist.

-Next, you can assign the task to any user in that Project (or Team or Org).
+Next, you can assign the task to any user in that project (or team or company).
 The assignee will receive a notification that they’ve been assigned the task.

 You can assign tasks to a single person or to multiple people.
 Only one assignee needs to mark the task as complete.